Rupash2005/jmdkh/README.md

 ----

-#### Build And Run The Docker Image Using docker-compose
+### Deploying on VPS Using docker-compose

 **NOTE**: If you want to use port other than 80, change it in [docker-compose.yml](docker-compose.yml) also.

 ```
 sudo apt install -y docker-compose
 ```
-- Build and run Docker image or to view current running image:
+- Build and run Docker image:
 ```
 sudo docker-compose up -d
 ```